bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Questions.md

 a)  a = 0
     while (a < n * n * n):
       a = a + n * n

 ```
+The amount of steps increases as n is increased so it in linear so it would be O(n)

 ```
 b)  sum = 0